D4wnstar/aetherwisp/Statistics/Distributions/Concrete/Maxwell-Boltzmann distribution.md

 $$f(v)=A\left( \frac{m}{2\pi k_{B}T} \right)^{N/2}v^{N-1}e^{-mv ^{2}/2k_{B}T}$$
 where $A$ is a [[Normalization|normalization]] constant.
 ### Relation to other distributions
-It is a specific case of the [[chi-square distribution]], with 3 degrees of freedom (representing the components of the velocity vector).
+It is a specific case of the [[Chi-square distribution]], with 3 degrees of freedom (representing the components of the velocity vector).